 How Often Do Sharks Poop?

-Sharks eat a lot, so it’s no surprise that they poop a lot, too.
-There are no specific studies to provide exact frequency, but the amount of waste produced by the shark can also be influenced by how much food it needs and the type of food consumed.
+Sharks eat a lot, so they poop a lot, too.
+There are no exact studies on the frequency, but the waste amount varies based on their food intake and type.

 What Happens To Shark Poop Underwater?